Kelly R. Nelson, CPA, Chair

 Kelly R. Nelson, CPA, of Kingston, joined the Harrison Board of Directors in April 2010.
-She has nearly 18 years of experience as a certified public accountant and was managing member of Nelson Accounting Professionals, PLLC, of Poulsbo from 2002 to 2014.
-In October 2014, Kelly joined the Seattle firm Bader Martin, PS, as director of High Net Worth Services.
+She has over 20 years of experience as a certified public accountant and was managing member of Nelson Accounting Professionals, PLLC, of Poulsbo from 2002 to 2014.
+In October 2014, Kelly joined the Seattle firm Bader Martin, PS, as Director of High Net Worth Services.

-Nelson has served as treasurer of the Harrison Medical Center Foundation Board and has sponsored numerous nonprofit organizations.
+Nelson has served as vice chair/treasurer of the Harrison Medical Center Foundation Board and has sponsored numerous nonprofit organizations.
 She is a member of the Washington Society of Certified Public Accountants, the American Institute of Certified Public Accountants and the Kitsap County Estate Planning Council.

 Anita McIntyre, MD